 However, not everything went according to plan.
 It was not, in fact, the anti-GamerGaters which discovered that the dox were fake.
 They had completely bought into the narrative Rudderhouse had fed them.
 They wanted the dox to be real.
-Instead, it was pro-GamerGaters who — approximately 7 hours into the 12-hour window — analyzed the Japanese lettering in one of the Zachary photos.
+Instead, it was pro-GamerGaters who — approximately 7 hours into the 12-hour time window — analyzed the Japanese lettering in one of the Zachary photos.
 This led to the true source: a stock photo for a traveler’s WiFi advertisement.
 Zachary was a lie.
 Either Anti-GamerGate hadn’t thought to perform a search based on the Japanese words in the advertisement, or no one present in the dox chatroom could read Japanese.
 Ultimately, it was average, everyday GamerGaters that beat anti-GamerGate’s dox team to the punch and discovered Zachary’s true identity first.
 Ironic!

 The news of the discovery threw the dox chatroom into confusion.
 Their first instinct was to believe that I had stolen this man’s identity?
 Was the stock photo model pretending to be Zachary, who was pretending to be mombot?
 Was this all a giant ruse?
 Some of the doxers started to express suspicion, but even then they refused to give up the lie.
 My behavior had been too suspicious.
 My behavior had been ‘precisely what one should not do when one is doxed’.
 They kept digging, and eventually managed to find various accounts and websites belonging to the stock photography model.
 It was a dead end.

 It was at this point that Rudderhouse and I decided that the ruse wouldn’t keep until 12 hours had elapsed.
 Instead, we decided to drop the curtain after 9 hours.
 The anti-GamerGate dox chatroom, for their part, did not put the pieces together in time, and remained certain to the very end that they had doxed me until they were shown that Rudderhouse was a mole and that they and all of their friends had been duped by an incredibly long con.